Understand NEXVIAZYME and learn about the results of a pivotal study.

 *Compared to when they began treatment

 Those who took alglucosidase alfa improved their walking distance by an average of 7.2 feet.* People taking NEXVIAZYME walked an average of 98 feet further than those who were taking alglucosidase alfa.
-The study was not designed to test whether NEXVIAZYME was superior to alglucosidase alfa for this measure.
+This measurement was not tested to determine statistical superiority of NEXVIAZYME to alglucosidase alfa.

 What was learned about safety